kelcecil/do-code-challenge/README.md

 The first step after establishing the connection is to read input from the client and parse.
 This is handled by the MessageReader in `parser.go`.
 The MessageReader reads 4096 bytes from the client at a time (as opposed to using `ReadString('\n')` to read until a newline terminator) to allow for us to inspect and determine if a client is just sending nonsense to attempt to overflow or cause a panic; This overflow check has not been added as a maximum message size was not defined in the problem description but could easily be added if one was provided.

 The input from the client is added to a buffer until a newline (`\n`) is found.
 The buffer is then sent to the `ParseMessage` function in `parser.go` to be parsed. byte.buffer's `ReadString()` function is used extensively here since we now have a buffer of known size (and to keep the parsing code simple.)
 Situations where tokens are missing unexpectedly return an `error` stating such.
-A successful parsing returns a `*message.Message` that is returned to be sent down a channel to the `message.MessageRouter`.
+A successful parsing returns a pointer to a `Message` that is returned to be sent down a buffered channel to our next topic.

 ### Message Router

-Our parsed message is sent via buffered channel to the `message.MessageRouter`.
-The MessageRouter's responsibility is to direct the messages for commands to the correct function for interacting with the `pkg.PackageSet`.
+Our parsed message is sent via buffered channel to the `MessageRouter`.
+The MessageRouter's responsibility is to direct the messages for commands to the correct function for interacting with the `PackageSet`.
 The MessageRouter likewise takes the result from these functions and translates to what the web server will return to the client (`OK`,`FAIL`, and `ERROR`).

 ### Interacting with the Package Set